Anurag-345/Listen/README.md

 # Listen
 <img src="./src/logo.png" alt="babel" />

-Listen is a digital music, podcast Service that gives you access to millions of songs and other content from creators all over the world.
+Listen is a digital music, streaming web application that gives you access to millions of songs and other content from creators all over the world.

 Basic functions such as playing music are totally free.